carlosjdoebeli/Ignite-Heat-Testing/README.md

 The data files will have Force or Current appended to the file name, and the created files will have a timestamp in the file name.

 There are several commented-out print statements.
 For debugging, these may be useful when uncommented.
+Further information on the test can be seen at https://docs.google.com/document/d/1ZP10a9W2CUyuAZZHCV1V_BpajsRwdHcOw3EkF9_HjlA/edit.